WillemD61/XTEND-plugin/README.md

 1) Make sure Python is installed on your system with the json and requests libraries.
 2) Make sure to backup your system before installing.
 The plugin works in my environment, but is provided as-is without any warranty.
+3) Configure the Domoticz email system in the settings first, if you want to receive notifications on data communication of this plugin.

 # Installation instructions